 Where RTNonSpinAwardCongestionAmount BrtF’S’mdh =

-(-1)* (SUM (c) 0.25*RTNonSpinAward BrtF’S’mdhc) * FMMIntervalResourceRTNonSpinImportShadowPrice rtmdhc
+(-1)* (SUM (Q’,c) 0.25*RTNonSpinAward BrtQ’F’S’mdhc) * FMMIntervalResourceRTNonSpinImportShadowPrice rtmdhc

 Note: This formula will be configured such that the fifteen (15) minute Ancillary Service capacity (MW) quantities will be converted to hourly quantities.
 Then, standard frequency conversion within this equation will achieve the intended multiplication of the simple average of the fifteen (15) minute Shadow Prices at the applicable Scheduling Point for the applicable Trading Hour against these quantities.